Holiday Home Tax – How Much Will You Make?

 If your profit after deducting allowable expenses is less than €5,000, you can use Revenue’s myAccount system to declare it.

-If your profit after deducting allowable expenses is over €5,000 you will have to register for self assessment, using Revenue Online Service (ROS) to declare your income in your Form 11.
+If your profit after deducting allowable expenses is over €5,000 you will have to register for self-assessment, using Revenue Online Service (ROS) to declare your income in your Form 11.

-If your gross letting income is more than €30,000 in the year then you will also have to register for self assessment regardless of what profit you make.
+If your gross letting income is more than €30,000 in the year then you will also have to register for self-assessment regardless of what profit you make.

 What deadlines do I need to be aware of?

-31 October is annual deadline for filing your income tax return.
+31 October is the annual deadline for filing your income tax return.
 This deadline is extended, usually to the 2nd week of November, if you file your return and pay your outstanding taxes using Revenues Online Service (ROS).
-Tax returns for the any income earned in 2020 are due to be filed by 31 October 2021.
+Tax returns for any income earned in 2020 are due to be filed by 31 October 2021.
 We are still awaiting confirmation of the extended deadline for filing using ROS in 2021.

 TaxAssist Accountants help thousands of property owners every year to file their income tax return.
 By working with a professional to file your returns you can have peace of mind that everything is filed accurately minimising your risk of a Revenue enquiry into your tax affairs.
 It also ensures you do not pay any more tax than you need to.